-Senator Robert Menendez (D-NJ) is the Committee Chairman and Senator Bob Corker (R-TN) is the Ranking Member.
+Senator Bob Menendez (D-NJ) is the Committee Chairman and Senator James E. Risch (R-ID) is the Ranking Member.

 Go to the Senate Foreign Relations home page or click on the “Hearings” link.
 You will immediately see any upcoming hearings and are even able to filter by hearing type, ex. business meeting, nomination hearing, etc.

 The majority of the Committee’s hearing are open to the public and attendance is encouraged.
 Seating, however, is limited and is provided on a first-come, first-served basis.
 The Committee does periodically hold classified hearings, which are not open to the public.
 The notice on the website will indicate whether a hearing is open or closed to the public.

 All this information is posted on our website.
 You can find it on our “Hearings” page.
 Witness testimony will be posted to the website after the hearing has finished.